 - The secondary safety system does not function if the primary safety on the depower loop is not pulled first. - The secondary safety should only be pulled in case the primary safety was somehow not sufficient to completely depower the kite.
 Pull this safety only if there is no other way, as it will completely disconnect you from your kite.
-A loose kite might result in dangerous situations for bystanders or other kite flyers and may also result in permanent loss of the kite. - When your kite is on the water, always be very careful with flying lines which are not tensioned.
-Make sure they do not get tangled behind any part of your body, harness or board. - After using your safety system, putting tension on any of the other lines can cause your kite to take off and start to pull.
+A loose kite might result in dangerous situations for bystanders or other kite flyers and may also result in permanent loss of the kite. - After using your safety system, putting tension on any of the other lines can cause your kite to take off and start to pull.